bkuhlmann/dotfiles/README.md

     grs = Git Reset Soft - Resets previous commit (default), resets back to number of commits, or resets to specific commit. grh = Git Reset Hard - Reset to HEAD, destroying all untracked, staged, and unstaged changes.
 UNRECOVERABLE! guke = Git Nuke - Permanently destroy and erase a file from history.
-UNRECOVERABLE! gvac = Git Verify and Clean - Verify and clean objects for current project. gvaca = Git Verify and Clean (all) - Verify and clean objects for projects in current directory.
+UNRECOVERABLE! gleana = Git Clean (all) - Clean uncommitted files from all projects in current directory. gvac = Git Verify and Clean - Verify and clean objects for current project. gvaca = Git Verify and Clean (all) - Verify and clean objects for projects in current directory.
 ##### [GitHub](https://github.com)